raytopianprojects/Short-and-Sweet-Public-License/README.md

 5. You may not restrict anyone in any way from doing what this license permits.

 This Work is provided 'as-is' without express or implied warranty.
 In no event will the authors be held liable for and damage from the use of this Work.

-The license can also be found under license.txt in this repo.

-This license and repo https://github.com/raytopianprojects/Short-and-Sweet-Public-License is licensed under the Short & Sweet Public License https://github.com/raytopianprojects/Short-and-Sweet-Public-License/blob/main/license.txt.

-We are not lawyers so use this license at your own risk.

-If you have any questions about this license feel free to open an issue and ask.